-I have learned to be sensitive, if not out-and-out psychic about the houses and properties I visit.
+I learned to be sensitive, if not out-and-out psychic about the houses and properties I visited.
 I think it’s a talent we all have, it’s just a question of paying attention and honoring it.
 Sometimes it’s overt: while house hunting several years ago I was shown a property that was lovely and suited my family’s needs perfectly.
-Except that during the entire showing this angry little girl, the daughter of the owner, followed us around radiating hatred toward me and the realtor.
+Except that during the entire showing this little girl, the daughter of the owner, followed us around radiating anger toward me and the realtor.
 It was like being stared at by one of the creepy kids from Children of the Corn.
 I didn’t need to be Carnac to pick up the message that she didn’t want to move.
 Fine, little girl, there are plenty of other houses out there, you can have this place.
 Most of the time it’s more subtle: an owner who is ambivalent about selling and sending mixed messages or bad energy; or, as I recently experienced, a darkness, like the cloud that hangs over Charlie Brown’s friend Pigpen, that makes you want to leave a place.
 The message to me is usually to move on and look elsewhere.